Star of Bombay: History

 The Star of Bombay originates from Sri Lanka and is one of the largest star sapphires which have names unrelated to their origin, the other being the Star of India.

 It is the namesake of the popular alcoholic beverage Bombay Sapphire, a British-manufactured gin.
 The gem was first acquired by Trabert & Hoeffer Inc. of Park Avenue in New York City and was set in a platinum ring.
-It is believed that the ring was purchased by Douglas Fairbanks, a famous silent film movie star and that he would give the ring to Mary Pickford.
+It is believed that the ring was purchased by Douglas Fairbanks, a famous silent film movie star and that he gave the ring to Mary Pickford.
 A 1935 advertisement for the Star of Bombay had it listed at 60 carats and did not include information on its origins and described it as "In all the world the only one".

-In 1979, Mary Pickford died and bequeathed the Star of Bombay, to the Smithsonian Museum.
+In 1979, Mary Pickford died and bequeathed the Star of Bombay to the Smithsonian Museum.
 Edward Stotsenberg of the Mary Pickford Foundation called the Smithsonian and a representative was sent out to examine the stone.
 According to Stotsenberg, the representative stated that the Star of Bombay was much brighter than other stones and pried it from the clasps and returned to the Smithsonian with it.
 The gem is currently displayed in the Smithsonian's National Museum of Natural History, in the Janet Annenberg Hooker Hall of Geology, Gems and Minerals.